LPvdT/git-for-colleagues/docs/git_repository/working_staging_repo.md

 git add script.py
 ```

+!!! info
-> You can also stage multiple files and 'save' (i.e. submit them for tracking) within a single commit.
+    You can also stage multiple files and 'save' (i.e. submit them for tracking) within a single commit.
 This is especially useful if multiple files are associated with a change you would like to commit.

 ## Repository